curl/curl/docs/cmdline-opts/proxy-tlspassword.md

 # `--proxy-tlspassword`

+Set password to use with the TLS authentication method specified with --proxy-tlsauthtype when using HTTPS proxy.
+Requires that --proxy-tlsuser is set.

+This option does not work with TLS 1.3.

-Same as --tlspassword but used in HTTPS proxy context.
+Equivalent to --tlspassword but used in HTTPS proxy context.